-The texts, workbooks, and other resources used by students belong to the school.
+The texts, workbooks, and other resources used by students belong to the school with the exception for students in AP courses who purchase their books.
 Students who leave prior to the end of a school year are not entitled to keep any books or workbooks.